Helping Hoarders: How to Get their Space in Order

 How to Spot Water Damage in Your Home

 When the weather outside is frightful, it can get into your home as well.
 Clogged gutters, drain pipes and downspouts can lead to indoor water damage.
 Look for leaking pipes and clogged drains inside your home too.
-If you know the signs of water damage, it can prevent bigger issues.
+If you know the signs of water damage in your home, it can prevent bigger issues.

 Signs of Water Damage